cdizon239/tower-of-hanoi/README.md

 [![Product Name Screen Shot][product-screenshot]](https://cdizon239.github.io/tower-of-hanoi/)

-Tower of Hanoi is a mathematical puzzle that consists of three pegs or towers with n disks placed one over the other.
+Tower of Hanoi is a mathematical puzzle that consists of three pegs or towers with n discs placed one over the other.
 The objective of the puzzle is to move the stack to another peg following these simple rules.
 Only one disc can be moved at a time.
 No disc can be placed on top of the smaller disc.

 Features: